premgane/agolo-slackbot/README.md

 ## Configure the bot

-On the machine you want to use as your server, [run `git clone`](https://help.github.com/articles/cloning-a-repository/) to get this repository.
+On the machine you want to use as your server, [download this repo and unzip it.](https://github.com/premgane/agolo-slackbot/archive/master.zip)

 Manually create a file called `secrets.js` in the repo's directory.